orinocoz/mkhost/README.md

 You need to configure [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DMARC](https://en.wikipedia.org/wiki/DMARC) in your DNS.
 This will improve your protection against e-mail spoofing and is recommended, but not required.

 This is a basic script which does not include any kind of webmail or mailing list manager.
 You can install those from [Debian](https://packages.debian.org/stable/mail/).

+## Non-admin virtual users cannot change their passwords

+User authentication is handled by [Dovecot SASL](https://doc.dovecot.org/admin_manual/sasl/).
+Virtual user passwords are stored encrypted in a [passwd file](https://doc.dovecot.org/configuration_manual/authentication/passwd_file/).
+This is a minimalistic user management mechanism which does not require a SQL database or LDAP, but we don't know of a generic way for a non-admin user to change anyone's password.

 ## Batch mode